 Commonly the subject of doomsday scenario horror films, AI is nothing to discount as the stuff of science fiction gone wrong.
 The technology is already in our daily lives in the form of self-driving cars and industrial robotics.
 In manufacturing applications, the technology will become the new standard by which large sets of data are analyzed and predictive maintenance is undergone.
 In short, companies will have no choice but to “go digital” in order to survive.

 In many circles, the cloud is considered a four-letter word.
 The technology is new and traditional operators across industries are skeptical of its intangible nature.
-The data in the cloud is stored via the internet.
-It is not stored locally and can’t be monitored, stored, and secured using traditional methods.
+It is not maintained locally and can’t be monitored, stored or secured using traditional methods.
 That being said, Cloud-based technology is how the companies of the future will operate as it allows in-house users and remote workforces to collaborate in real-time more effectively than with traditional data systems.
-The cloud approach is faster, improves manageability and reduces maintenance.
+The cloud approach is faster, improves manageability, and reduces maintenance.